newvegasmatt/Matts-Better-But-Balanced-Boolets-and-Booms/README.md

 12/70 AP-21 Fragmenting AP Slug - 185 damage - 34 pen - This was just a fun little idea.
 Less penetrating AP-20, but with higher flesh damage and significant chance to fragment and lower bounce probability.
 Basically means that Tier 4 armor is more problematic, but if it hits it will do considerably more damage.
 Particularly more effective against legs or stomach hits.
 This is more of a side grade.
 Also causes more bleeds.

 12/70 Makeshift APEx .50 BMG slug - 180 damage - 36 pen - Explosive - Remember the Raufoss round, make a makeshift .50 BMG slug with that.
 Enough said.
 Super rare in raid, another lightkeeper gatekeep.
 Hilarious.

+KS-23:
+The KS-23 shells may be the most difficult shells I have made yet.
+At first I went into this thinking they would be easy, Big Soviet Gun Stronk Comrade.
+But I quickly learned how wrong peoples perception of this gun and similar guns is.
+This is not a crazy soviet era 23mm super shotgun.
+Its a utilitarian multitool for police and specialty military units.
+It usually uses stun rounds, gas grenade rounds, and the flash bang.
+The slug is used purely to stop cars and shoot through light barricades.
+The shrapnel shells were almost afterthoughts.
+Hell, the Shrapnel 25 is pretty much a 2 ¾ inch standard 00 buckshot round adapted to fit in the 23mm shell.
+The system is so low pressure, it really cant push the shells at any real velocity.
+Honestly, the in game rounds are too powerful for the real deal.
+The civilian market created much better and more effective shells.
+Quick note: most civilian shells were for the TOS-123, which was actually a smoothbore 26mm gun!
+I think they basically bored out the rifled AA 23mm barrels to make them.
+Most sources, of which there are few btw, estimate the civilian shells to be about on par with a 10 gauge to possible a 10 gauge magnum in power and capacity.
+So the three shells I added are pretty much in line with those, except I slightly reduced the velocity.
+Again, the KS-23 was quite low pressure, getting 1.5-2 ounce payloads to 1400 fps is gonna grenade the thing.
+For reference, here is a picture f the cross sections for the rounds. https://imgur.com/rgh2Xr7

+23x75 “Shrapnel 5” Buckshot: Reload a used KS-23 shell with #4 buckshot and you have this shell.
+54 pellets of #4 buck flung at barely supersonic speeds.
+Fun times.

+23x75 Steel Birdshot: 144 pellets of BB birdshot at roughly the speed of sound is a recipe for a bad time on the receiving end.
+Will for sure cause a whole heap of bleeds assuming they survive the first shot.
+Super wide spread, very short range.

+23x74mm Lead Slug: The civilian smoothbore versions rarely used slugs, but when they did it was a big ass hunk of lead launched as fast as possible.
+Believe it or not the Barrakada slug the military used was actually only about a .50 cal sized bullet at 500 grains. .50 BMG is a much better engine stopper.
+But the barakada basically can’t over penetrate, where as .50 BMG and the russian equivalent absolutely would.
+Thus, a 2 ounce lead slug (875 grains) being much heavier than 500, this is going to go slower.
+Another interesting thing, BSG coded the Barakada to be 80 grams, or over 1200 grains.
+That is just absurd.
+The Ks-23 would never handle shooting that at 420 m/s.

 Grenades: Yes, I made some of those too.
 Good fun.
 Give me more ideas if you have them!